dotnet/android/Documentation/guides/BuildProcess.md

 files).

-### AndroidJavaSource
+### AndroidFragmentType

-Files with a Build action of `AndroidJavaSource` are Java source code which will be included in the final Android package.
+Specifies the default fully qualified type to be used for all `<fragment>` layout elements when generating the layout bindings code.
+The property defaults to the standard Android `Android.App.Fragment` type.

 ### AndroidJavaLibrary